Blog

 • Average policy approval time dropped from three weeks to five days.

-• Operational costs decreased by 25% due to reduced manual workloads.
+• Operational costs decreased by 25% due to a reduction in manual workloads.

-• Customers benefited from faster, more seamless experiences, enhancing satisfaction and retention.
+• Customers benefited from faster and greater experiences, which enhanced their satisfaction and retention.

 Case no.3: Enhancing IoT integration in property insurance

-The challenge: A property insurance provider wanted to leverage IoT devices for real-time risk monitoring but struggled to integrate large data streams from devices like temperature sensors and security systems.
+The challenge: A property insurance provider wanted to leverage IoT devices for real-time risk monitoring but struggled to integrate large data streams from devices such as temperature sensors and security systems.
 Legacy systems could not process and analyze this information efficiently.

 The solution: By developing a cloud-based, modular platform, the insurer could integrate IoT data with EDI for automated updates and sharing of key information.
 AI tools analyzed real-time sensor alerts to detect potential risks, like water leaks or fire hazards.